adubredu/PickleRick.jl/README.md

 ![](media/dance.gif)

 Julia package for simulation and controls of a 10-link planar humanoid with pinned feet.

+This package uses [WGLMakie.jl]() for visualization in the browser.
+You can also view the visualizations in a Jupyter notebook.

 ## Installation
 1. Open your Julia REPL by typing  `julia` in your terminal.